jeffijoe/ts-module-boilerplate/README.md

-> This is a Node tsmodule boilerplate using TypeScript.
+> This is a Node module boilerplate using TypeScript.
 > Remove this block and replace all instances of `tsmodule` with your package name, as well as all instances of `jeffijoe` with your Github username.

 # tsmodule